Dutton Ranch Reviews: What Critics and Fans Are Saying

 Quick Answer

-Early Dutton Ranch reviews are mostly positive for Yellowstone fans.
-Critics praise Beth and Rip's chemistry, Ed Harris as Everett McKinney, and Annette Bening as Beulah Jackson, while the main criticism is that the show can feel familiar and melodramatic.
+Early Dutton Ranch reviews and fan reaction remain mostly positive for Yellowstone fans through Episodes 1-5.
+Viewers are responding to Beth and Rip's chemistry, Ed Harris as Everett McKinney, Annette Bening as Beulah Jackson, and Carter's new Texas arc.

 The Quick Answer